-For example, a two-year apprenticeship must be completed in some states such as texas.
-In other states, such as North Carolina, you have to take a locksmith test to receive your license.
-Generally, you fill out an application and pay a fee at a City Hall.
+For example, a two-year apprenticeship must be completed in some states such as Texas.
+In other states, such as North Carolina, you have to take a locksmith test to receive your license which is required to become a locksmith.
+Generally, states require you fill out an application and pay a fee at a City Hall.
 You can often be granted a license that very day and begin your locksmith career.

 If you are starting your own locksmith business, you will also need to look into the legality of starting your own business in your area.
 Each city has its own regulations on business licensing and registering your business for tax purposes.

 So, how do you become a locksmith?
 To become a locksmith you must undergo a certain amount of training.
 First, you have the option to enroll in an online locksmith class where you can learn the trade from the comfort of your own home.
 Some popular online schools include Ashworth College, Penn Foster, and Stratford Career Institute.